-SPANAKOPITA TRIANGLES RECIPE
+SPANAKOPITA TRIANGLES

 I love spanakopita and fell even more in love with it when we traveled to Greece.
+We ate a lot of greek spanakopita triangles.

 If you haven’t had it before you are missing out!

-It is a mixture of spinach and feta cheese that is baked in phyllo sheets or triangles.
+This spanakopita recipe is a mixture of spinach and feta cheese that is baked in phyllo sheets or triangles.

-It works nicely alongside hummus, olives, stuffed grape leaves and crunchy roasted chickpeas.
+I like to serve it alongside hummus, olives, stuffed grape leaves and crunchy roasted chickpeas.

 Many people feel intimidated by making spanakopita but it really isn’t that hard.